Who is this course for?

 - Comfortably skiing steep ungroomed slopes on a ski field.

-- Making turns in heavy wet snow on steep ground.
+- Making turns in crusty or heavy snow on steep ground.

 - Confidently performing kick-turn on steep ground to get out of trouble if needed.